AnyLog-co/documentation/test suites.md

 ***file*** - the path and file name to the query output that is being tested.
 ***source*** - the path and file name to the source output that is trusted.
-***option*** (optional key - value pairs) - if ***time*** is added (option = time), the comparison will trigger a failure if the execution time is higher than the recorded time in the source file.
+***option*** (optional key - value pairs) - if ***time*** is added (option = time), the comparison will trigger a failure if the execution time is slower than the recorded time in the source file.

 Example:
 <pre>